sebfisch/java-data/content/docs/features/switch.md

 ## `yield` statement

-The new `yield` statements can be used to write `switch` expressions with blocks in their branches.
+The new `yield` statement can be used to write `switch` expressions with blocks in their branches.
 Traditional `case` labels are always followed by a block, so `yield` is necessary to define a `switch` expression